RoleModel/BestPractices/rails/configuration.md

 ### Overriding ENV variables

-Obviously the default values that are set in `env.rb` will not will for every development setup and definitely won't be the values the we want to use in production.
-For those reasons the top of the `env.rb` should always include a statement which checks for the presence of a `.env_overrides.rb` which if it exists will be loaded and set the appropriate config values.
+Obviously the default values that are set in `env.rb` will not work for every development setup and definitely won't be the values the we want to use in production.
+For those reasons the top of the `env.rb` should always include a statement which checks for the presence of a `.env_overrides.rb` file, which if it exists will be loaded and set the appropriate config values.

-Because the standard format of the `env.rb` file is to use the `||=` operator to set the default values if the value has been set else where, either in `.env_overrides.rb` or somewhere else, then the default value will not override what is already set.
+Because the standard format of the `env.rb` file is to use the `||=` operator to set the default values.
+If the value has been set else where, either in `.env_overrides.rb` or somewhere else, then the default value will not override what is already set.

-It should be noted that the `.env_overrides.rb` should not be checked into source control and should be a part of the .gitinore file.
+It should be noted that the `.env_overrides.rb` **should not** be checked into source control and **should** be a part of the .gitinore file.

 ### How to Use